modin-project/modin/docs/getting_started/installation.rst

 Otherwise, installation of ``modin[mpi]`` may fail.
 Refer to `Installing with pip`_ section of the unidist documentation for more details about installation.

+**Note:** Since Modin 0.30.0 we use a reduced set of Ray dependencies: ray-core instead of ray-default.

 Modin will automatically detect which engine you have installed and use that for scheduling computation!
 See below for HDK engine installation.